qiubix/DCL_BayesNetwork/test/test_cases.md

 + should check if network has node
 + should get number of children
 + should add one node to empty network
-- should add node to network with only one node
++ should add node to network with nodes
+- should throw exception when adding already existing node
 - should connect two nodes
 - should add node to the end of the chain
 - should add node in the middle of the chain